top 0

 Embark on a cycling adventure

 Another weekend escape you can embark on with your partner in crime is cycling.
-The process of renting bikes is very straightforward and it also makes for a light exercise to do on a hot summer’s day.
+The process of renting bikes is very straightforward and it also makes for a light exercise to do on any day.
 Many New Territories neighbourhoods and communities in the Outlying Islands offer bike rental services.
 To get you started, we covered the best cycling trails across Hong Kong—just pick a sunny day and hit the road!

 Photo: The Peninsula (via Facebook)